Jordy tells her story of meeting a new friend.

 We chatted for some time until the customers started coming in and she took her leave.

 She was so friendly and told me that she enjoys making her customers happy and leaving with a nice memory.

 As I was about to leave, the café owner(who is the waitress) beacons me to wait.
 She slipped her card into my hand and told me to come back on my return.

 On my return from the appointment, I asked after her but was told that she rushed her child to the hospital.
 I was directed on how to find her.

-While we were waiting, I brought out a pen and sketch-pad and I told her to sketch the cake that she will like to make for her daughter, flowers, a greeting card and a dress.
+While we were waiting, I brought out a pen and sketchpad and I told her to sketch the cake that she would like to make for her daughter, flowers, a greeting card and a dress.

 She was hesitant because she was thinking the worst.
 She took the pen and sketched as we talked about a welcome home party for her daughter.
 She was trying to smile.
 I was trying to keep her from worrying while I was filled with worries.
 I noticed that she can draw.

-The doctor came with the good news to say that her daughter will be fine.
-She was so delighted that in that ray of excitement, she hugged the doctor and you can see the shocked look on the doctor’s face.
+The doctor came with the good news to say that her daughter would be fine.
+She was so delighted that in that ray of excitement, she hugged the doctor and you could see the shocked look on the doctor’s face.
 She was saying the word “Thank You” multiple times.
 She turned and hugged me.
 Tears flowed down my cheeks…. ” give me a tissue… I am not crying there is something in my eyes…. please”.
-A sigh of relieve.
+A sigh of relief.

 She wondered how I could stay with her even just meeting her for the first time.
-I smiled and told her that I am surprised at myself too but humanity calls too.
+I smiled and told her that I was surprised at myself too but humanity calls too.

 Although we just met, I am honoured that our paths crossed.
 She indeed left me with a beautiful memory.